 A NO ENTRY sign

-Installed when entry to an area is prohibited.
-The sign is located at the beginning of the area to which entrance is prohibited on each side of the taxiway as viewed by the pilot.
+This type of sign is installed when entry to an area is prohibited.
+The sign is located at the beginning of the area to which entrance is prohibited on each side of the taxiway as viewed by the pilot. it can also be classified as a mandatory sign.

 Taxiway Information guidance signs